stat545ubc-2023/assignment-b4-thomasbd14/assignment-b4.md

 ## Exercise 2: Modified Pig Latin

 Here, I will create a function that takes in a sentence, and turns it into a modified version of Pig Latin.
-My version will have the following rules
+My version of piglatin will have the following rules

 1. Leave words with two letters or less unmodified
 2. Move the last consonant and any trailing vowels to the start of the word
-3. If a word starts and ends with the same consonant, add an o between the part now moved the front and the original start of the word
+3. If a word starts and ends with the same consonant, add an o between the part now moved to the front and the original start of the word
 4. Add an “s” to the start of the word, if we haven’t already moved an s to the start